f1xpl/MtcdAutoVolume/README.md

 * Speed range is <0, 139> Kph or <0, 86> Mph.
 * Generation of volume level in linear manner.
 * Keep music playing while configuring MtcdAutoVolume.
 Sliding on seekbar will change volume level what gives you preview of volume level settings.
+* Volume level will not be dropped below volume level of the system

 ## Disable or enable automatic volume adjustment with MtcdTools